nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 sidebar_label: Secure ingest with Webcaster
 ---

-We enable secure ingest with the Webcaster by using <b>JWT</b>.<br>
+We enable secure ingest with the Webcaster by using <b>JWT (JSON Web Token)</b>.<br>

 ## What is JWT

 JWT is an open standard for securely transmitting information between two parties.
 It enables security and transparency for your end users in a simple way.<br>
+For more information about JWT [click here](https://en.wikipedia.org/wiki/JSON_Web_Token).

-### About Webcaster and JWT
+### About Webcaster and web tokens

-By using JWT you can now omit the Bintu API key when using the Webcster.<br>
+By using web tokens you can now omit the Bintu API key when using the Webcster.<br>
-Also JWT will contain ingest information, so your customers will not need to see RTMP ingest urls and RTMP ingest stream names.
+Also the tokens will contain ingest information, so your customers will not need to see RTMP ingest urls and RTMP ingest stream names.
-The Webcaster API can now utilize JWT for signing in to the servers and for sharing ingest information.
+The Webcaster API can now utilize web tokens for signing in to the servers and for sharing ingest information.
-You can pass JWT in the two follwoing API calls:<br>
+You can pass the tokens in the two follwoing API calls:<br>

 - [signIn(config)](nanostream_webrtc_api.md#RtcUser+signIn) - for authorizing with the Webcaster server
 - [startBroadcast(config)](nanostream_webrtc_api.md#RtcUser+startBroadcast) - for starting the Webcast & passing ingest information

 Please see the following workflow on how to get started.

-## Creating JWT for the Webcaster
+## Creating web tokens for the Webcaster

-In order to create a JWT for the Webcaster you will need the follwing data:
+In order to create a web token for the Webcaster you will need the follwing data:

 - your bintu API key
 - a RTMP stream name
 - an RTMP ingest url
-- an expiration date (this is optional, a JWT will expire after 1 week by default)
+- an expiration date (this is optional, a web token will expire after 1 week by default)

-You can create JWT by calling the REST interface of the JWT endpoint of the Webcaster.
+You can create web tokens by calling the REST interface of the <b>nanocosmos Cloud Token Service (CTS)</b> endpoint of the Webcaster.
 You will need a Bintu API key for creating tokens.

 ### Nanocosmos Token Creator

-Feel free to create JWT through our [Webcaster Token Creator ](https://bintu-helpers.nanocosmos.de/webcaster-helper) and test the feature immediately.<br>
+Feel free to create web token through our [Webcaster Token Creator ](https://bintu-helpers.nanocosmos.de/webcaster-helper) and test the feature immediately.<br>
 All you need to get started is a bintu API key.

-### Using JWT with the Webcaster
+### Using web tokens with the Webcaster

 1) Create a bintu stream

 Create a bintu stream either through the [bintu cloud frontend](https://bintu-cloud-frontend.nanocosmos.de/) or with help of the bintu REST API,<br>see the [bintu docs](../cloud/bintu_api).

-2) Create JWT
+2) Create a web token

-Use data from the previously created stream to create a JWT.
+Use data from the previously created stream to create a web token.
 The Webcaster token endpoint needs "RTMP Ingest Streamname" and "RTMP Ingest URL" from the bintu cloud frontend.

 - url: https://cts.nanocosmos.de/webcaster